Wander into Winter — A Getaway Guide

 January

 A new year means new adventures!
 January is filled with high action events from trilling rodeos to high-octane snocross and Western skijoring along Old West main streets.
-Community celebrations fill the calendar filled with live music, regional tastings, and connection with visitors and locals.
+Community celebrations pack the calendar with live music, regional tastings, and connection with visitors and locals.

 February